You could receive your Ph.D. seven years after starting college.

 The laboratory and research project chosen as an undergraduate are the laboratory and research project that provide students with their Ph.D.

 Accelerated students transition into graduate status at the beginning of, or during, their fourth year of study, depending upon credits.
 The conditions for transition include maintaining a GPA of 3.5 and satisfactory progress in research.

-Once students enter the graduate phase, they receive a Research Assistantship with a stipend, graduate tuition, and fees.
+Once students enter the graduate phase, they receive a Research Assistantship with a stipend and graduate tuition.